 - Natural History Museum - located in Kensington.
 It is free to enter, but some temporary exhibitions and events may require a fee and a pre-booked ticket.

 - Science Museum - located in Kensington.
-You to pre-book a free ticket.
+You have to pre-book a free ticket.

 - Design Museum - located in Kensington.
 It exhibits product, industrial, graphic, fashion and architectural design.
 Free entry, no pre-booking needed.
 Some temporary exhibitions may require a fee and a pre-booked ticket.